Transport in Greater Kuala Lumpur: KTM Electric Train Service (ETS)

 The main Inter-city rail service in Malaysia is provided by Keretapi Tanah Melayu (KTM), which operates the KTM ETS service.
 KTM ETS operates along the KTM West Coast railway line, between Padang Besar in Perlis and Gemas in Negeri Sembilan.
-Almost all KTM ETS services originate or run through the Kuala Lumpur Sentral station (KL Sentral) and connects the city centre with all the states along the West Coast of Peninsular Malaysia.
+All KTM ETS services originate or run through the Kuala Lumpur Sentral station (KL Sentral) and connects the city centre with all the states along the West Coast of Peninsular Malaysia.

 At Padang Besar, the West Coast line connects with the Thai railway network operated by the State Railway of Thailand.
 At Gemas, the railway line is connected with the KTM East Coast railway line.
 The West Coast line terminates at the Woodlands Train Checkpoint in Singapore.
 The East Coast line, as well as the remaining southern portion of the West Coast line, is served by KTM Intercity, another inter-city rail service also operated by KTM, providing rail transport to the East Coast states and Johor, and crossing the international border into Singapore.
 KTM Intercity and KTM ETS interchange at Gemas station.

 The railway lines are built on the metre gauge.
-The line between Padang Besar and Gemas is double-tracked and electrified, while the southern part of the West Coast line as well as the entire East Coast line is single-tracked and not electrified, allowing on diesel hauled trains to run on them.
+The line between Padang Besar and Gemas is double-tracked and electrified, while the southern part of the West Coast line as well as the entire East Coast line is single-tracked and not electrified, allowing only diesel hauled trains to run on them.

 Double tracking and electrification works of the southern portion of the West Coast line between Gemas and Johor Bahru are currently underway.
 Once completed, the KTM ETS system will be expanded to the south, connecting Kuala Lumpur and the Klang Valley with the entire West Coast rail line.

 Kuala Lumpur–Singapore High-Speed Rail

-Plans are underway to construct Asia's first transnational high-speed rail system (HSR) between Kuala Lumpur and Singapore.